 A language test is usually required only in the second stage of applying, after the applicant’s home university has approved them as an exchange candidate.

 What is a letter of recommendation?

 Some host universities or exchange programmes require an academic letter of recommendation to be appended to the second-stage application.
 You can ask for a recommendation from someone who is a member of the academic staff of your home department/school (e.g. a teacher, lecturer, or professor) who knows you as a student.
 Follow the guidelines of the host university or exchange programme regarding the academic letter of recommendation.

-UEF students participating in the university’s exchange programmes (with the exception of the ISEP Direct programme) are exempt from tuition fees at their host university and they receive a mobility grant from University of Eastern Finland (or from the network in the case of the subject-specific Nordplus networks).
-The students are required to cover the accommodation and costs of living of their own, and these costs naturally vary by destination.
+UEF students participating in the university’s exchange programmes (with the exception of the ISEP Direct programme) are exempt from tuition fees at their host universities and they receive a mobility grant from the University of Eastern Finland (or from the network in case of the subject-specific Nordplus networks).
+The students are required to cover the accommodation and costs of living on their own, and these costs naturally vary by destination.
 Additional costs are incurred from travel, insurance, and other such matters.